 Should You Buy a Chainsaw Mill to Turn Logs into Lumber?

-Chainsaw mills are small sawmills designed to be used by just one or two operators.
-They are used to mill logs into lumber that can be made into furniture or buildings.
+Chainsaw mills are small sawmills designed to be used by just one or two operators to mill logs into lumber.
 Chainsaw mills were invented to cut lumber in very remote regions such as the Alaskan wilderness.

 There are several types of chainsaw mills.
 A very basic type consists of a steel guide bracket that mounts to the chainsaw bar and follows a straight edge.
 More elaborate chainsaw mills consist of a track and frame system to which the chainsaw is mounted.
 These are similar to portable band sawmills.

 You are only limited by the length of your longest chainsaw bar.
 As long as your bar will reach across the log then you can cut it into lumber.
-It is a great machine for cutting wide slabs out of large trees.
+A chainsaw mill is a great machine for cutting wide slabs out of large trees.
 If you're planning, for example, to build tables that have a single slab top, this could be the saw for you.